Jzelfthr/DEEP_LEARNING/intro.md

-# The Portfolio of Dane Casiño
+# The Portfolio of Jezzel Faith Gier

 Welcome!
 This site is a dedicated digital portfolio built using **Jupyter Book**.